herajda/codedu/README.md

 The system is fully Dockerized for simple setup using `docker-compose`.

+### Running Containers
+1. Start the persistent PostgreSQL database stack once with `docker compose -f docker-compose.db.yml up -d`.
+2. Launch or rebuild the application services with `docker compose up -d`.

+Stopping the application (`docker compose down`) keeps the database running because it lives in its own Compose project.
+When you really need to shut the database down, run `docker compose -f docker-compose.db.yml down`.

 ### Environment Variables
 The backend expects several variables to be set (usually via a `.env` file):